nh-server/switch-guide/docs/extras/autorcm.md

 	Note: Before you freak out if the switch's screen stays black when you power on your switch after activating AutoRCM, it's not bricked. it's in RCM.

-!!! danger "If you're on Firmware 9.1.0"
-    Hekate has not been updated to support 9.1.0 yet, so it will *not* be able to boot stock.
-If you decide to enable autoRCM, you will not be able to boot CFW or OFW on sysNAND/sysMMC for the time being, unless autoRCM is removed. **EmuMMC is not affected as long as it is NOT updated to 9.1.0.**

 !!! warning "If you don't have a boot0/1 backup yet..."
 	You really want to kill your console huh?
 If you haven't made a boot0/1 backup yet, it is recommended to make one **right now**.